 How to Use Frase.io: The Complete Content Workflow

-Here’s the exact step-by-step workflow for writing a fully optimized blog post using Frase.io — from keyword to published article.
+Here’s the step-by-step workflow for writing a fully optimized blog post using Frase.io — from keyword to published article.
+Plan roughly 5–6 minutes per full Write workflow (slower than Frase’s marketing claims, accurate to our testing).

 Step 1 — Create a New Document (2 minutes)